-Our NEW Book is available at the Squirrel Hill Night Market on June 17 or at any of our meetings.
-If you are interested in getting the book you can also email and we will handle it.
+Our NEW Book is available at all of our meetings, or you can purchase one at the Squirrel Hill Night Markets on Saturday, August 26 or Saturday, September 23.
+If you are interested in getting the book, you can also email and we will handle it.

 Our NEW Book !!

 Squirrel Hill - A Neighborhood History, as outlined by Helen Wilson, editor and author, on July 11, 2017, after a regular meeting of the Squirrel Hill Historical Society.

 Squirrel Hill a Neighborhood History (2017) is a new book by SHHS members Helen Wilson, Michael Ehrmann, Wayne Bossinger, Betty Connelly, and Dr. Barbara Burstin, published by "The History Press".

 Pittsburgh’s Squirrel Hill neighborhood began on the frontier of western Pennsylvania 250 years ago and developed into a vibrant urban community.
 Early settler John Turner, half brother of renegade Simon Girty, survived capture by Native Americans and experienced firsthand the change from dangerous wilderness to established farming community.
 Wealthy landowners Henry Clay Frick and Mary Schenley bestowed Squirrel Hill its grand public parks.
 Hyman Little, Herman Kamin and countless others moved to the hill and made it Pittsburgh’s premier Jewish community, with a tightknit cluster of synagogues, temples and a thriving business district.
 The Squirrel Hill Historical Society and editor Helen Wilson explore the fascinating history of one of Pittsburgh’s historic neighborhoods.

 We have had wonderful feedback on our first book, Squirrel Hill, Pennsylvania (Images of America Series).